rolker/unh_marine_autonomy/README.md

 The "standby" mode is used to when no control commands are to be sent by Project11.

 ### Navigation Stack

-The `mission_manager` receives and executes the higher level missions.
-Depending on the task, track lines may be sent to the `path_follower` or another node will receive a higher level directive, such as "survey this area", and generate and send out track lines or other navigation segments to lower level planners or controllers.
-Eventually, a "helm" or "cmd_velocity" message gets sent to the autonomous/helm or autonomous/cmd_vel topic reaching the `helm_manager`.
+The `mission_manager` receives the higher level missions and turns them into task lists.
+The task list is sent to the navigator which eventually generates a Twist message to send to the `helm_manager`.